alleetanner/biopython/site-build/content/posts/03repos.md

 ### Exercise 2
 {{< admonition type="note" title="Exercise 2" open=true >}}
-1. Go back to your results list.
+**1.** Go back to your results list.
 We are going to make a `FASTA` file of one of these sequences.
-- return to your list of results
+- return to your list of results, searching the `Protein` database for `signal recognition particle 72`
 - scroll down until you find a species you like the sound of
 - make sure your record has an amino acid length of **between 600 and 690 AA**
 - avoid records that say, `isoform`, but don't worry if it says `partial`